adychn/Movie-Recommender-in-MapReduce/README.md

-Java source files are located in src/main/java/.
+MapReduce source files are located in src/main/java/.

 You can host the compiled Java files in a Hadoop installed environment, and set up the HDFS master-slave topology to test out MapReduce.